 - Maintain your normal diet on the day of your procedure.

 Your Visit to the Clinic

-Plan to arrive at your appointment time, allow one and a half hours at the clinic, and plan to go straight home afterward.
+Plan to arrive 20 minutes prior to your appointment time, allow one and a half hours at the clinic, and plan to go straight home afterward.
 We do encourage you to have your spouse or partner accompany you and participate in the consultation.
 She may also stay with you during the procedure if you wish.
-In any case, for your safety and comfort, the doctors ask that have someone to drive you home.
+In any case, for your safety and comfort, the doctors require that you have someone to drive you home.
 When you arrive and register, we will collect the balance of your fee or your insurance deductible and co-pay.

 During your personal consultation we will review your health history.
 Be sure to complete and return the brief Health Questionnaire (pdf), included in forms.
 We will ask if you have read and understand the Informational Booklet (pdf).
 Your doctor will respond to any questions you have about vasectomy.
 You will have the opportunity to decline the operation if, for any reason, you have changed your mind.
 You will need to sign the Consent Form (pdf).
 We recommend that your wife or partner also sign the form to indicate her support of your decision and acceptance of sterilization.